Filling cryptography and security gaps in Temple Wallet

 User's private keys protection against leakage and abuse

-Secure storage of an account's private keys is crucial for non-custodial cryptocurrency wallets because its leaking equals losing the funds.
-Building intuitive security-focused design and transparent apps' business logic should prevent users from exposing private keys accidentally or signing fraudulent transactions.
+Secure storage of an account's private keys is crucial for non-custodial cryptocurrency wallets because their leakage equals losing the funds.
+Building intuitive security-focused design and transparent apps' business logic should prevent users from accidentally exposing private keys or signing fraudulent transactions.

-Encryption scheme should align across all supported platforms
+Encryption scheme should be consistent across all supported platforms

-Account synchronisation means that users can easily open their account from mobile app to web app, and back.
-The sync process is implemented by transferring the account's seed – encrypting the data in one wallet and decrypting it in another one.
+Account synchronisation means that users can easily open their account from the mobile app to the web app, and back.
+The sync process occurs by transferring the account's seed—encrypting the data in one wallet and decrypting it in another one.
 Thus, each supported platform should use the same crypto primitives.
-Cryptographic libraries available natively (on iOS, Android, and Web) are often not aligned, leading to using a third-party crypto primitives source.
+Cryptographic libraries available natively (on iOS, Android, and the Web) are frequently out of sync, forcing to use a third-party crypto primitives source.

 Binding encryption with user authentication

-Crypto wallets often use in-app password to derive a cryptographic key for encrypting wallet’s private data.
-Thus, they make users fully responsible for protecting their passwords.
-This approach should be implemented carefully, with a reliable password-based key derivation function and informing users that losing their passwords might lead to inability to restore their data.
+Crypto wallets often use in-app passwords to derive a cryptographic key for encrypting wallet’s private data.
+Thus, they make users fully responsible for passwords security.
+This approach should be implemented with caution, using a reliable password-based key derivation function and informing users that losing their passwords may result in the inability to restore their data.

 Secure communication with DApps

-DApps are third-party apps that communicate with the wallet and allow users to perform more actions with their funds and NFTs.
-Communication with DApps should be protected: authenticated, validated, and sanitized to avoid issuing unintended transactions.
+Apps are third-party apps that communicate with the wallet and allow users to perform more actions with their funds and NFTs.
+Communication with DApps should be protected: authenticated, validated, and sanitised to avoid issuing unintended transactions.

 Dependency management

-Modern software development brings a common practice of heavily relying on many external dependencies, including cryptographic and security libraries.
-It raises the question of selecting reliable and secure third-party libraries (especialy for React Native ecosystem) and regularly updating them as a part of Secure SDLC.
+Modern software development brings the common practice of heavily relying on many external dependencies, including cryptographic and security libraries.
+It raises the question of selecting reliable and secure third-party libraries (especially for the React Native ecosystem) and regularly updating them as a part of Secure SDLC.

 Secure local storage is complicated on each platform

-Each platform has its own approach for storing sensitive data securely, which requires an in-depth understanding of each platform’s internals.
-For example, iOS provides Keychain to store any sensitive data—but there is no similar secure storage for Android or web extension, so developers need to implement data at rest encryption on their own.
+Each platform has its own approach to storing sensitive data securely, which requires a thorough understanding of each platform’s internals.
+For example, iOS provides Keychain to store any sensitive data; however there's no similar secure storage for Android or web extension, so developers must implement data at rest encryption on their own.

 Web apps risks

 Web extensions operate in a risky environment.
-Their security relies on the browser security and security of the user machine.
-Wallets can be targeted through a browser via installed malicious extensions or browser exploits that provide access to extension memory sandbox.
+Their security relies on the browser's and the user's machine's security.
+Wallets can be targeted through a browser via installed malicious extensions or browser exploits that provide access to the extension memory sandbox.
 So, proper application security and data protection measures should mitigate these risks.

 Technology requirements